AgencyFit Readiness Assessment™

 The agency has a realistic view of implementation burden, not just licensing or procurement cost.

-There is enough clarity to judge whether this is truly a fit decision rather than a momentum decision.
+There is enough clarity to judge whether this is a fit decision rather than a momentum decision.